inlets/inlets-pro/docs/cli-reference.md

 There are two components to inlets-pro, the server and the client.

-This reference guide is defined for self-service, but customers of OpenFaaS Ltd can request hands-on support and training.
+This reference guide is designed for self-service, but customers of OpenFaaS Ltd can request hands-on support and training.
 Just email sales@openfaas.com for more.

 ## Working with MacOS, Linux, and Windows